-3. We always allow the wildlife subject - regardless of the species - to determine the distance it is comfortable with between itself and us.
+3. While respecting any legal guidelines on minimum approach distances, we always allow the wildlife subject - regardless of the species - to determine the distance it is comfortable with between itself and us.
 This principle not only serves to reduce the stress on the subject, but it also allows photographers to capture the subject behaving in a more natural, and often more interesting, fashion.